 Just as there are some negative points to undergoing a planned repeat C-section, there are also some advantages.

-The chance for suffering with a uterine rupture decreases tremendously.
+The chance for suffering from a uterine rupture decreases tremendously.
 A uterine rupture can put the life of your baby in jeopardy.

-While it’s generally rate when the C-section is planned, it can occur in VBACs.
+While it’s generally rating when the C-section is planned, it can occur in VBACs.

 Planned repeat C-section timing can reduce the possibility of having a stillborn baby, which is an issue for women in late pregnancy.